DanversKara/LinkPlatform/README.md

 # 🔗 LinkPlatform

-> Self-hosted link management & bio page platform — your data, your server, no phone-home.

 **LinkPlatform** is a full-stack, Docker-powered alternative to commercial tools like Bitly and Linktree.
 Shorten links, track clicks, build beautiful bio profile pages, and manage everything from a clean admin dashboard — all running on your own infrastructure.

 ---